jamesgarriss/onering/generation/endurance-hope.md

 * Hobbits = 16 + Heart
 * Woodmen = 20 + Heart

+During combat, heros lose endurance point to blows.
+Endurance can also be lost due to strenuous effort and other physical harm.
+When endurance drops to the same level as fatique, then the hero is [weary](weary-miserable-wounded.md).

 ## Hope

 A character’s Hope score defines the reserves of spiritual vigour that heroes draw upon when put in danger.
 Players can choose to spend a point of Hope to tap a hero's energy reserves and possibly push him beyond his limits.